ilyanadelyaev/kudago-test/README.md

 # Aggregator
 *Test project on Django framework*

-Parse rss feed and fill tables in DB
-Draw models via static pages
+Parse rss feed and fill tables in DB.
+Draw models via static pages.

 **CliIck "Parse NOW" on top-right to parse feeds and fill database**